iamrecursion/absol/notes/metaverify_design_notes.md

 Whether or not this is the case, Metaspec provides some features to aid this.
 These include the typed evaluations for the truths, and the type annotations throughout the semantics.

+## Verification of Mutually-Recursive Rules
+It is possible, as part of the syntax, to write rules that are mutually recursive.
+Consider the following example:

+  <a> ::= <c> | <b> ;
+  <b> ::= <a> | <d> ;

+Assuming that both `<c>` and `<d>` have well-defined semantics, this language also has well-defined semantics.

+However, the issue arises when actually performing this verification as there is a cycle that has to be resolved.
+The initial attempt to break this mutually recursive ruleset involves storing a 'production stack', so to speak, that tracks the current path through the productions.

+This process is sufficient to break the potentially infinite recursion, not revisiting a node that is a parent of the current NT in the verification graph.

+However, continuing the above example, this leaves a situation where both rules are potentially undefined as when in <b>, checking <a> will show 'untouched'.
+As 'untouched' is signalling, meaning that all super-nodes become 'untouched' by proxy, this does not work.

+An initially obvious solution is to mark a node as 'touched' at the start of its evaluation.
+Touched would not be signalling, and hence `touched && terminates` takes the value `terminates`.
+It is initially unclear as to whether this process is sound, so let's work an example.
+Using the above productions.

+1. We enter `<a>`, marking it as Touched.

+    <a> = touched
+    <b> = untouched
+    <c> = untouched
+    <d> = untouched

+2. We evaluate `<c>`, which gets the value terminates:

+    <a> = touched
+    <b> = untouched
+    <c> = terminates
+    <d> = untouched

+3. We enter `<b>`, which gets the value touched:

+    <a> = touched
+    <b> = touched
+    <c> = terminates
+    <d> = untouched

+4. In `<b>` we initially observe `<a>` again.
+The stack trace prevents us from recursing back to check `<a>` again (and hence prevents infinite recursion).
+5. We then continue on to `<d>`, which we can verify as terminating.
+It hence gets the value Terminates:

+    <a> = touched
+    <b> = touched
+    <c> = terminates
+    <d> = terminates

+6. As we return back up the call stack, `<b>` takes the value of the conjunction of its subterms (terminates && touched) = terminates.

+    <a> = touched
+    <b> = terminates
+    <c> = terminates
+    <d> = terminates

+7. Finally, `<a>` gets the value 'terminates' as both of its subterms terminate.

+As the value precedence of the tags is as follows:

+- Untouched
+- DoesNotTerminate
+- Terminates
+- Touched

+Any case where a rule is shown NOT to terminate will correctly propagate back up the stack of productions, without any interference by the value 'touched'.